Objectives The goal of the Program for Entrepreneurs (P4E) is to assist entrepreneurs in launching new businesses.

 - Duke Law and Entrepreneurship: The partnership between Fuqua and the Duke Law School provides opportunities for Law School students to earn course credit for working on entrepreneurial projects.
 In addition, P4E projects can avail themselves of valuable help with intellectual property issues as well as a variety of other legal issues.

-Calendar For students enrolled in NV 1 or 3 in the Fall, please see the Fall, 2010 schedule.
+Calendar For students enrolled in NV 1 or 3 in the Fall, please see the Fall schedule on the navigation bar.

-For students enrolled in NV 2 in the Spring, please see the Spring, 2011 schedule.
+For students enrolled in NV 2 in the Spring, please see the Spring schedule on the navigation bar.

 An important series of sessions meant to complement regular P4E sessions is the Duke Start-Up Challenge.